RimuEirnarn/RimuEirnarn/README.md

 <!--
 <div style="display: none !important;">
 <h3>Miscellaneous</h3>
-<p>Huh, using less and less emojis is best? let's see how long i will not use too much emojis in this year.</p>
+<p>Huh, using fewer and fewer emojis is best? let's see how long I will not use too many emojis this year.</p>
 </div>
 -->